syncfusion-content/uwp-docs/uwp/sfchart/Series.md

 **ConnectorLine**

-The connector line of series can be enabled or disabled by using its [`ShowConnector`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.WaterfallSeries~ShowConnector.html) line property.
-By default, the property value is true.
+The connector line of series can be enabled or disabled using its [`ShowConnector`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.WaterfallSeries~ShowConnector.html) line property.
+By default, the value of this property is true.

 {% tabs %}